Small docs bug for Regexp::union

-#1 Updated by Steve Klabnik about 2 years ago
+#1 Updated by Steve Klabnik over 2 years ago

 I went to go fix this, and I found that it's fixed in trunk: https://github.com/ruby/ruby/blob/trunk/re.c#L3254

 I'm not sure if this justifies a backport into 1.9.x, but I'd be willing to write the patch if someone can remind me of the procedure.

-#2 Updated by Zachary Scott about 2 years ago
+#2 Updated by Zachary Scott over 2 years ago